 Seth Godin once said, "The book that will most change your life is the book that you write."
 Boy, was he right about that!
-I didn't make the decision to self-publish lightly.
-When I decided to release my own horse book series, I knew it would be a major commitment but I've found that being responsible for how everything goes is the VERY best part of being a self-published author.
-In this post, I share why being a self-published author jingles my spurs.
+I didn't make the decision to be an independent author lightly.
+When I decided to release my own horse book series, I knew it would be a major commitment, but I've found that being responsible for how everything goes is the VERY best part of being an indie author.
+In this post, I share why being an indie author jingles my spurs.
 Happy reading!

 Self-Publishing: I have a say ...